 Once this is complete and you are ready to submit, please follow the instructions to submit.
 Note the deadline.
-The application will not allow you to submit late!
+The application will be timestamped when submit is clicked, and we will not accept any late submissions!
 Once submitted NO CHANGES are permitted!

-Be sure to be sure of your submission before hitting submit, but don't overthink too much.
-If it is received after 11:59pm EST it will not be accepted.
+Be sure you are happy with your submission before hitting submit, but don't overthink too much.
+If it is received after 11:59pm EDT on October 31, it will not be accepted.
 Do not leave it to the last few seconds to submit.
-You may say to yourself "that would never happen to me", however, every year, it happens to someone 3.
-The timestamp is NOT the time you hit submit, but rather the time it reaches the server.
+You may say to yourself "that would never happen to me", however, every year, it happens to someone $ext{cm}$.
+The timestamp is NOT the time you hit submit, but rather the time it reaches the server and these are BIG forms that take a bit of time.
 A slow connection can mean you application is not accepted.